onlythompson/pydentity/README.md

 # PyIdentity

-PyIdentity is a flexible, high-performance identity and profile management middleware for FastAPI applications.
+Pydentity is a flexible, high-performance identity and profile management middleware for FastAPI applications.
 It provides a robust set of tools to handle user authentication, authorization, and profile management, designed to be easily integrated and customized in existing FastAPI projects.

 ## Features